-- The set of C program-input pairs that do not run into an infinite loop is recursively enumerable. - Just run its binary code in a simulator environment. - Then the simulator will terminate if and only if the C program will terminate. - When the C program terminates, the simulator simply exits with a "yes" state. - The set of C programs that contain an infinite loop is not recursively enumerable.^a
+- The set of C program-input pairs that do not run into an infinite loop is recursively enumerable. - Just run its binary code in a simulator environment. - Then the simulator will terminate if and only if the C program will terminate. - When the C program terminates, the simulator simply exits with a "yes" state. - The set of C programs that can run into an infinite loop is not recursively enumerable.^a

 ^aSee p.
-157 for the proof.
+165.